mattwaite/sportsdatabook/_book/index.md

 Going forward, you'll see passages like this:

 ```r
 install.packages("tidyverse")
 ```

 Don't do it now, but that is code that you'll need to run in your R Studio.
 When you see that, you'll know what to do.

+## About this book

+This book is the collection of class materials for the author's Sports Data Analysis and Visualization class at the University of Nebraska-Lincoln's College of Journalism and Mass Communications.
+There's some things you should know about it:

+* It is free for students.
+* The topics will remain the same but the text is going to be constantly tinkered with.
+* What is the work of the author is copyright Matt Waite 2019.
+* The text is [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) Creative Commons licensed.
+That means you can share it and change it, but only if you share your changes with the same license and it cannot be used for commercial purposes.
+I'm not making money on this so you can't either.
+* As such, the whole book -- authored in Bookdown -- is [open sourced on Github](https://github.com/mattwaite/sportsdatabook).
+Pull requests welcomed!